-If you have other insurance, tell your doctor, hospital, and pharmacy.
-If you have questions about who pays first, or you need to update your other insurance information, call customer service (phone numbers are printed on the back cover of this booklet).
+If you have other insurance, tell your doctor, hospital and pharmacy.
+If you have questions about who pays first, or you need to update your other insurance information, call our member experience team (phone numbers are printed on the back cover of this booklet).
 You may need to give your plan member ID number to your other insurers (once you have confirmed their identity) so your bills are paid correctly and on time.